-master The server has a master copy of the data for the zone and will be able to provide authoritative answers for it. slave A slave zone is a replica of a master zone.
-The masters list specifies one or more IP addresses of master servers that the slave contacts to update its copy of the zone.
-Masters list elements can also be names of other masters lists.
-By default, transfers are made from port 53 on the servers; this can be changed for all servers by specifying a port number before the list of IP addresses, or on a per-server basis after the IP address.
+one or more IP addresses of master servers that the slave contacts update its copy of the zone.
+Masters list elements can also be nam master The server has a master copy of the data for the zone and will be able to provide authoritative answers for it. the servers; this can be changed for all servers by specifying a por number before the list of IP addresses, or on a per-server basis after the IP address.
 Authentication to the master can also be done with per-server TSIG keys.
 If a file is specified, then the replica will be written to this file whenever the zone is changed, and reloaded from this file on a server restart.
 Use of a file is recommended, since it often speeds server startup and eliminates a needless waste of bandwidth.
 Note that for large numbers (in the tens or hundreds of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
+For example, a slave server for the zone example.com might place the zone contents into a file called ex/example.com where ex/ is just the first two letters of the zone slave written to this file whenever the zone is changed, and reloaded from this file on a server restart.
+Use of a file is recommended, since it often speeds server startup and eliminates a needless waste of bandwidth.
+Note that for large numbers (in the tens or hundreds of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
 For example, a slave server for the zone example.com might place the zone contents into a file called ex/example.com where ex/ is just the first two letters of the zone name.
-(Most operating systems behave very slowly if you put 100000 files into a single directory.)
+(Most operating systems behave very slowly if you put 100000 stub